pureboard/react-native-pure-funnel/README.md

 `Default`: true
 `Description`: Determines whether it's possible to trigger funnel back navigation using swipe gestures.
 This is an iOS-only feature.
 `Usage`: When set to true, users can swipe to go back within the funnel if a previous step exists.
 If set to false, swipe gestures will be disabled.

-### extraHeight
-`Type`: number
-`Default`: 0
-`Description`: Specifies additional height to be added to the funnel’s viewport.
-This can be useful when using react-navigation's stack navigator because each funnel step has the default dimensions of the `viewport’s screenWidth and screenHeight. you can pass headerHeight to extraHeight.

 ## FunnelStep Component
 The FunnelStep component represents an individual step within a funnel flow.
 Each step is defined with a name and can trigger specific lifecycle events when mounted or focused.
 This component is used as a child of the Funnel component to manage and structure different steps in the funnel.